EasyPost/examples/official/guides/child_usps_carrier_account_update/README.md

 `python3 -m pip install -r requirements.txt`

-It is **highly recommended** for users with many child accounts to pipe the output of this script to a file for easier viewing upon completion.

 ### Step 1: Run the `export.py` script

 This script will export the UspsAccount credentials for every Child User linked to the parent.
 If there are multiple UspsAccounts for one Child, multiple rows will be returned.